rpmartin/Rinstall/README.md

 1) the easy way, but might cost you $30/month.

-2) the hard way, but it is free.
+2) the hard way, but it will always be free.

 ## The easy way: